SCENE 01 / HELICOPTER FILMING

 Gyro-stabilised aerials across the Andes, Amazon and Pacific coast

-Here is how this works in practice.
-Helicopter filming in Peru delivers the payload, altitude range and flight endurance that drone work cannot match — key for extended takes over Machu Picchu and the Sacred Valley where ground-level drone access is restricted, long-range Andean coverage from the Cordillera Blanca through the Colca Canyon, Nazca Lines passes where heritage protections prohibit any other aerial method, and dense Amazon canopy flights out of Iquitos, Puerto Maldonado and the Manú reserves.
+Helicopter filming in Peru gives the payload, altitude reach and flight time that drone work cannot match.
+It is key for extended takes over Machu Picchu and the Sacred Valley, where ground-level drone access is off-limits.
+It also drives long-range Andean coverage from the Cordillera Blanca through the Colca Canyon, plus Nazca Lines passes where heritage rules ban any other aerial method.
+The lift even handles dense Amazon canopy flights out of Iquitos, Puerto Maldonado and the Manú reserves.

-Here is the short of it.
-We set up aircraft and pilots through DGAC Part 91 and 135-certified rotary operators including Aerolima, Heliperu, Aerocondor and ATSA Airlines, with gyro-stabilised Cineflex and Shotover Elite mounts carrying ARRI Alexa, RED V-Raptor and Sony Venice 2 cinema packages on long-range zoom glass.
-The Cineflex and Shotover Elite rigs are imported per-project from the Brazilian and Chilean operator pools that supply Globo, Mediapro Sur and the global broadcast networks, with Peruvian aerial DPs and camera assistants integrated into the unit for skill transfer.
-Lima's Jorge Chávez airport heliport serves as the primary operations base, with secondary heli-bases in Cusco for Sacred Valley work and Iquitos for the Amazon riverine sequences.
+We source aircraft and pilots through DGAC Part 91 and 135-certified rotary operators, including Aerolima, Heliperu, Aerocondor and ATSA Airlines.
+The rigs use gyro-stabilised Cineflex and Shotover Elite mounts that carry ARRI Alexa, RED V-Raptor and Sony Venice 2 cinema packages on long-range zoom glass.
+We import the Cineflex and Shotover Elite rigs per project from the Brazilian and Chilean operator pools that supply Globo, Mediapro Sur and the global broadcast networks.
+Peruvian aerial DPs and camera assistants join the unit to share skills.
+Lima's Jorge Chávez airport heliport is the main operations base, with backup heli-bases in Cusco for Sacred Valley work and Iquitos for the Amazon river sequences.

-Here is the breakdown.
-Authorisation is the single largest factor in a successful Peruvian helicopter shoot.
-Our team handles the DGAC flight clearances under Resolución Directoral N° 1086-2015, the CORPAC airspace coordination across the Peruvian regions, the INC heritage approvals for any flight path intersecting Machu Picchu, Chan Chan, Caral, Kuelap or the Nazca Lines, and the SERNANP authorisation governing Manú, Tambopata and Paracas reserve work.
+Authorisation is the biggest factor in a successful Peruvian helicopter shoot.
+Our team handles the DGAC flight clearances under Resolución Directoral N° 1086-2015 and the CORPAC airspace planning across the Peruvian regions.
+We also secure the INC heritage approvals for any flight path crossing Machu Picchu, Chan Chan, Caral, Kuelap or the Nazca Lines.
+The SERNANP authorisation that governs Manú, Tambopata and Paracas reserve work falls to us as well.

-Here is what that looks like on the ground.
-Andean high-altitude operations are aviation-critical — Cusco sits at 3,400m, the Sacred Valley between 2,800 and 3,400m, and Andean pass flight paths routinely run above 4,500m where rotor performance, fuel calculation and pilot acclimatisation factor into every flight plan.
-Coastal weather along the Pacific and the Amazon humidity envelope add further planning constraints.
-Our coordinators draw on the long-range forecast networks operated by SENAMHI and Peruvian regional air-traffic control to identify the right shooting window.
+Andean high-altitude flying is aviation-critical.
+Cusco sits at 3,400m, the Sacred Valley runs from 1,800 to 3,400m, and Andean pass flight paths often climb above 4,500m.
+At that height, rotor performance, fuel math and pilot acclimatisation shape each flight plan.
+Coastal weather along the Pacific and the Amazon humidity add more planning limits.
+Our coordinators use the long-range forecast networks run by SENAMHI and Peruvian regional air-traffic control to find the right shooting window.

-Here is how the picture comes together.
-Lead times typically run four to six weeks for standard operations and longer where INC heritage permits intersect the storyboard, with IGV 18% accounting handled alongside SUNAT carnet records for imported Cineflex and Shotover gear, and DAFO and Ministerio de Cultura support secured for qualifying productions through delivery and final audit certification.
+Lead times usually run four to six weeks for standard shoots, and longer where INC heritage permits touch the storyboard.
+We handle the IGV 18% accounting alongside SUNAT carnet records for imported Cineflex and Shotover gear.
+Our team also arranges DAFO and Ministerio de Cultura support for qualifying shoots, right through delivery and the final audit sign-off.

 FAQ